FREVA-CLINT/climatestateclassifier/demo/README.md

 ### Visualization

-We can compare the heatmaps of different classes from the predictions of our pre-trained model:
+We can compare the heatmaps of different classes from the predictions of our pre-trained model (tsurf.pth):

 ![Original dataset](results/explanations/demo19921North.jpg)
 ![Original dataset](results/explanations/demo19921South.jpg)